ShekinahMaxwell/PowerShell-Create_Compare_Hashes/README.md

 <img width="856" alt="Screen Shot 2025-05-03 at 5 08 07 PM" src="https://github.com/user-attachments/assets/e01317a2-90db-4b4e-9ef2-1fd6daf16fea"/>
 </p>
 <p>
-Return to the command line and run the same command.
+Return to the PowerShell command line and run the same previous command.
 Notice the hash produced is now different.
-Hashing is a method used to determine data integrity (CIA).
-The data is the same if the hashes are the same.
-If the Hashes ran at another point in time is different, then the data has changed.
+Hashing is a method used to determine data integrity.
+The contents of a file are said be unaltered if the hash produced remains the same.
+If the hash changes, then the contents of the file have changed.
 </p>
 <br />